Brenda Edwards says ‘beautiful’ son Jamal was ‘the centre of our world’

 The official YouTube Twitter account said the industry had “lost a legend”, adding: “Jamal Edwards was an inspiration to so many, supporting artists and shaping culture through @SBTVonline.
 Sending our condolences to Jamal’s family & community.”

-Tributes also extended beyond the entertainment landscape, with Chelsea FC paying respects to the Blues superfan.
+Tributes also extended beyond the entertainment landscape, with Chelsea FC and several of its players paying respects to the Blues superfan.

 The football club wrote on Twitter: “We’re deeply saddened to learn of the passing of Jamal Edwards.
 An inspiration to many, we’re honoured that he was part of our Chelsea family.